Skip to main content

 How this helps clients

 The point is not the stack.
-The point is leverage.
+The point is shipped software.

 Start with the business workflow, then choose the stack.